Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/2 - Databases/README.md

 # Outcome 2 - Databases
 ## Skill Description
-A Fellow should able to select a Database based on the data storage requirements, as well as the structure for querying and storing data.
+A Fellow should able to set up new databases, and query existing databases based on project requirements

 ## Output
 After attaining this skill, and as a demonstration of it, I will create the following:

-- A Screenshot of score (80% at minimum) from each section of SQLZoo.net Quiz
+1. Projects where I set up and queried SQL and NoSQL databases

 ## Objectives
 ### Knowledge